 Property and casualty insurers take lightning seriously.
 It has the power to tear through roofs, explode walls of brick and concrete, start fires and destroy valuable electronic components.

 |Lightning-related losses are covered by your standard home insurance policy.|

-Lightning-related losses are covered by your standard home insurance policy.
+Standard home insurance covers homeowners for lightning-related losses.
 If you live in a lightning-prone region, you may be entitled to a home insurance discount if you install a lightning-protection system.
 Lightning damage to your car is covered under the comprehensive portion of your auto insurance.

-Lightning-protection systems cost anywhere from $1,500 to $4,500 to protect a private home, and up to $70,000 to protect a high-rise building, according to the LPI.
+Lightning-protection systems cost anywhere from $2,000 to $4,500 to protect a private home, and up to $70,000 to protect a high-rise building.
 They need to be installed by specially trained professionals.
 Lightning-protection systems provide a designated path for the lightning current to travel.
 It neither attracts nor repels a lightning strike, but simply intercepts it and guides it harmlessly to the ground.

 According to the LPI, a certified lightning-protection system is made up of several components: